What is an eCommerce process flow?

 - Notes for you to map and modify your process models

-- Process automation and system integration recommendations and considerations
+- Process automation and data integration recommendations and considerations

 Automating your eCommerce Process Flow Next Steps